makennnahack/makenna-hack.github.io/_publications/opp_adj_rank_project.md

 defense$team <- gsub("^def_pos_team", "", defense$team)
 ```

 The last step of this regression is to clean up both the offense and defense data we have created and combine them into one big data set.
 We can also add in the original, raw EPA to compare to our new opponent adjusted EPA.
-Lastly, we can do one final filter to ensure we only have FBS teams left in the set.
-We can do this by loading in the cfb team data set (an API key is needed) and filtering for the `keep.conf` list made earier.

 ```
 off_epa_game <- pbp|> filter(!is.na(EPA)) |> group_by(game_id) |>